seblhaire/uploader/README.md

 ## Javascript and stylesheets

 On a webpage, every JS library and CSS stylesheets can be linked separately.
-If you choose this classical way, first dowload and install above mentionned libraries or use Content Delivery Network (CDN) links as in the example page in last section.
+If you choose this classical way, first dowload and install above mentionned libraries.
 Then publish package files as explained above and put following tags in your template:

 ```html
 <script type="text/javascript" src="js/vendor/seblhaire/uploader/upload.js"></script>